pacstall/pacstall/README.md

   >sudo make install

-  eg: most suckless programs (thats what im starting out with but i will add more options down the road) Only works with tar.xz (recommended) or tar (if you want)
+Only works with tar.xz files (for now)